Get in touch with ENSTA Students'office at the Brest campus (BDE)

 Map of Brest with the school

-If you would like to live on the ENSTA Bretagne campus
+If you would like to live at the ENSTA Brest campus

-- ENSTA Bretagne has a student residence on-campus: to book a room, please follow the instructions online
+- ENSTA Brest campus has a student residence : to book a room, please follow the instructions online

 If you would like to live off-campus